 Is everything in PropertyRadar from public records?

 While public records are our primary source of data, we provide lots of additional information and data to our users.
-Some are estimated from public records using computer models, and some are bought from 3rd parties.
+Some are estimated from public records using computer models, machine learning, and some are bought from 3rd parties.

 For example, when you fill out a survey for a chance to win something, get a free subscription to a magazine, or allow a company to access your address book or social media account in exchange for using their product, there’s a good chance that the company is making money by reselling your data.